Everyone in the know will tell you that LEDs will dominate the lighting world, having made their proper breakthrough in recent years.

 Standard dimmers tend to be under-loaded in most LED applications, leading to unpleasant flickering and strobing effects, which dramatically reduce the lamps lifetime.

-Standard dimmers are never even equipped to exploit the full brightness range of an LED bulb like a specialised remote could do.
+Standard dimmers are never even equipped to exploit the full brightness range of an LED bulb like a specialized remote could do.

 6. Choose a dimmer designed for LED lighting